 The interface card needs an old PC with an ISA slot and DOS.
-Windows 9x isn’t reliable enough to access the card reader, the DOS mode works fine though.
-The driver can be found here, some more information here.
-I had less troubles accessing the card reader after loading the driver without parameters, e.g.
+Windows 9x isn’t reliable enough to access the card reader, but the DOS mode works fine.
+The driver can be found here and here is some more information.
+I had less trouble accessing the card reader after loading the driver without parameters, e.g.

 Before starting the terminal software on the Portfolio (command line:

 ACOM T), it is important to initialize the serial port in the system menu.